tyleragreen/tyleragreen-site/_posts/2016-03-08-i-spot-transfort-max-buses.md

   <img src="http://i1.wp.com/www.tyleragreen.com/blog_files/2016-03-transfort-buses/MAX_103.jpg?resize=676%2C507" alt="MAX 103 from the fleet of Transfort MAX buses" data-recalc-dims="1" />

   <p class="wp-caption-text">
     MAX 103 at the South Transit Center on the same sloppy morning.
-Doesn&#8217;t that sky just look cold?
+Doesn't that sky just look cold?
 Bus 103 is currently the highest-numbered in the Transfort fleet.
   </p>
 </div>